-Mullets are medium to long size fish, with elongated body and cylindrical section.
-Their head is often wide, flattened dorsally, terminal or slightly lower and between small and moderate in size.
-They have two short dorsal fins very well separated.
-The first has 4 thin spines, while the second has 9-10 soft spokes.
-The anal fin is short and has 2-3 spines and 7-12 soft spokes.
-The caudal is emarginated or forked.
-The pectoral fins are inserted into the body at a relatively high height from the body.
-The pelvic fins consist of a spine and 5 soft spokes and are located between the pectoral fin and the first dorsal fin.
+The mullets (order Mugiliformes) are medium to large fishes, with elongated bodies (up to 90 cm maximum total length) and cylindrical section.
+Their head is often broad, flattened dorsally, terminal or slightly inferior and small to moderate in size.
+They have two short but well separated dorsal fins.
+The first has 4 thin spines, while the second has 9-10 soft rays.
+The anal fin is short and has 2-3 spines and 7-12 soft rays.
+The caudal fin is emarginate or forked.
+The pectoral fins are inserted into the body relatively high on the body.
+The pelvic fins consist of a spine and 5 soft rays, and are located between the pectoral fin and the first dorsal fin.

-As additional characteristics of the Mullets, these do not have lateral line.
-Likewise, they have mechanisms that allow them to filter the water through specialized structures that allow them to capture microalgae, detritus, small invertebrate microorganisms and in general organic particles.
-Mullets are fish capable of living in waters with a wide range of salt concentration, and can be found in coastal marine waters, brackish water lakes, estuaries, and even fresh water.
-They can be found in coastal marine waters, brackish water lakes, estuaries and even in fresh water.
+As additional characteristics of the mullets, many species have no lateral line at all.
+They also have mechanisms that allow them to filter the water through specialized structures that allow them to capture microalgae, detritus, small invertebrates, microorganisms and in general organic particles on which they feed.
+Mullets are fish capable of living in waters with a wide range of salt concentrations, and can be found in coastal marine waters, brackish water lakes, estuaries and can even enter fresh waters.
+They are usually found in waters no deeper than 20 meters.

 A common behavior observed in the mullets is the tendency to jump out of the water.
 These jumps may be part of the specimens' strategy to escape from predators, although there is also some discussion that the purpose of these jumps is to obtain air for gas exchange thanks to an accessory organ located above the pharynx.